seia-soto/maskd-releases/README.md

 ]
 ```

+- `id`: The identification tag for internal use.
+- `identify`: The national identification code.
 - type
   - `1`: pharmacy
   - `2`: post office
   - `3`: NH
 - stockStatus (the number of the masks available)
   - `plenty`: 100+,
   - `some`: 30+,
   - `few`: 2+,
   - `empty`: 1 or lower,
   - `break`: stopped selling
+- `stockUpdatedAt`: (KST) The last time that checked the status of the mask stock in each store.
+- `updatedAt`: (UTC) The last time updated the data from official source.